johnjcamilleri/johnjcamilleri/README.md

 [**Lecturer**](https://www.chalmers.se/en/persons/cajohn/) at Chalmers University of Technology

 - Ph.D. in Computer Science, language technology and formal methods
+- Former startup CTO
-- Many years programming experience: professionally, open-source, and for fun
+- Seasoned programmer: professionally, academically, open-source, and for fun
-- Comfortable at any level of the stack
+- Experienced at all levels of the software stack

 ## Projects